-Visible mending circles are in-person opportunities to connect, repair our clothing and textiles, and share stories.
-Historically, quilting circles have been a group of people would gather to create on a quilt and have some time to connect and share stories.
-At Art on the Mend, we make it easy for communities to launch visible mending circles by sharing skills, supplies, and resources.
+Visible mending circles are in-person opportunities to repair our clothing and textiles and connect with others.
+Historically, quilting circles have been a group of people who would gather to create on a quilt and have some time to connect and share stories.
+At Art on the Mend, we make it easy for communities to create visible mending circles by sharing skills, supplies, and resources.

-Social connection is just as important as learning skills, so we get name tags and sit at one long table where it is easy to talk.
-We strive to be accessible, approachable, and inclusive.
-Everybody gets a voice about what we choose to learn, do, and how we contribute to the community.
-Our philosophy is all are welcome, and everyone matters.
+Social connection is just as important as learning skills, so we get name tags and sit at one table where it is easy to talk.
+We strive to be accessible, approachable, and create a sense of belonging that goes beyond just being inclusive.
+Everybody adds value and is appreciated.
+You learn and you teach the next person.
+Everyone gets a voice about what we choose to learn, do, and how we contribute to the community.
+Our philosophy is all are welcome and everyone matters.

 Why do we need visible mending circles?